ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 general questions regarding development practices as discussions rather than issues.
 For example, raise general questions about PyMAPDL in `PyMAPDL Discussions <https://github.com/pyansys/pymapdl/discussions>`_.
-Dedpending on what is decided, issues can be spun out of general discussions.
+Depending on what is decided, issues can be spun out of general discussions.

 .. note::
     The discussions feature is still in beta on GitHub, so this may